-Roshan is an edtech thought leader with nearly 8,000 Twitter followers, who pioneered a new way of teaching by flipping her AP Calculus classroom eight years ago.
+Roshan is an edtech thought leader who pioneered a new way of teaching by flipping her AP Calculus classroom in 2010.
 That means she recorded lessons and assigned them to students as homework.
 In class, her students did problem sets.
 So when someone hit a bump, they were in a room with a teacher and fellow students.
 She empathizes with those students who engage with their lessons but won’t raise their hand.
 That was her, she says.
 By keeping her memory of her own school experiences fresh, Roshan evaluates tools and suggests uses, supporting colleagues’ tech innovation.

 Students like that thrive with Flipgrid, an easy-to-use video discussion board that enables students to submit a short video response to a prompt.
 In Kerry Hosmer’s English classes at Bullis, this has meant giving advice to a book character using analysis of the book and characters.
 At staff meetings, it has provided a place to report out from icebreaker activities.
 During club fairs, various clubs have posted promo videos to enable participants to evaluate their interest.
 Bullis Spanish classes, taught by Maris Hawkins, have branched out to other schools to create a wider, authentic audience for students to practice conversation.